 Central Dental offers effective and patient-friendly treatment alternatives for those who have been diagnosed with mild to moderate obstructive sleep apnea.
 If you think you have obstructive sleep apnea but have yet to be diagnosed, Central Dental offers a convenient sleep test that can be taken in the comfort of your own home.
 Once your diagnosis is confirmed you can be fitted for a custom fabricated oral sleep appliance that is designed to reposition the lower jaw, soft palate and tongue to open the airway.
 Oral appliances are then titrated (adjusted) to an optimal position to alleviate snoring and reduce the number of shallow or non-breathing events while sleeping (apneas/hypopneas).
 Oral appliances may include a SUAD™ or Full Breath Solution™ based on your specific treatment needs.
 Treatment length is indefinite and success directly correlates with compliance.

-The sleep dentist at Central Dental may also recommend a lingual frenulectomy/frenectomy to correct low tongue posture or tongue tie that is often found in patients with sleep apnea.
+Dr. Dalton may also recommend a lingual frenulectomy/frenectomy to correct low tongue posture or tongue tie that is often found in patients with sleep apnea.
 This is a simple procedure that involves clipping the tissue underneath the tongue that binds it down.
 This procedure allows for free movement and advancement of the tongue out of the throat resulting in an increased opening of the airway.

 Meet Dr. Dalton